Hardware Setup

 Direct wiring of USB connections:

-It is recommended that you wire directly the USB connections, from Pi to the radio cards, to not use USB cables and connectors, to avoid vibration issues, using the points on the Pi board that give you direct access to the USB data lanes, as in the pictures below:
+It is recommended that you wire directly the USB connections, from Pi/Radxa to the radio cards, to not use USB cables and connectors, to avoid vibration issues, using the points on the Pi board that give you direct access to the USB data lanes, as in the pictures below:

 USB connection points for Pi Zero/Zero W/Zero 2